 Educational scholarships for refugee children

-15 years after the wars in Sierra Leone and Liberia the refugee community in Guinea continues to struggle.
+We want to provide 150 vulnerable refugees with free education.
+15 years after the wars in West Africa the refugee community in Guinea continues to struggle.
 Too traumatised to return home, they have dealt with coups, civil unrest and Ebola.
 Education is their only way to a better life.
-FCRS will provide 150 vulnerable refugees with a scholarship.

 Charity information: Friends Of Conakry Refugee School